zumasys/docs/site/jbase/release-notes/5.7/5.7.12/pn1147/README.md

 ## Description

-A file made up of keys (or fields) with values made up of hyphenated data, e.g. `nn-nnnnn`, do not return correct results on relational operators like `GT` or `LT`.
+A file made up of keys (or fields) with values consisting of hyphenated data, e.g. `nn-nnnnn`, do not return correct results on relational operators like `GT` or `LT`.

 ## Previous Release Behavior